 Create original Snapchat content

-Part of growing Snapchat followers and promoting your blog is creating an environment that people enjoy.
-Snapchat is meant to be entertaining, so your Snap content should fit into that atmosphere.
+Part of growing your Snapchat following and promoting your blog involves creating an environment that people enjoy.
+Snapchat is meant to be entertaining, so your Snap content needs to fit that atmosphere.

-The things you share on Snapchat will work better if they're authentic and show your audience a different side of you than they get from a more polished platform (like Instagram or LinkedIn).
+The things you share on Snapchat will work better if they are authentic and show your audience a different side of you than what they get from a more polished platform (like Instagram or LinkedIn).

-Maybe you need to display bloopers on your Snapchat, or give a window into what a blogger “really” looks like in your space.
-Many bloggers learn how to set up an organized photoshoot, but Snapchat can be where you turn the camera and show that your house is a mess in the background, or that you've just rolled out of bed and have started working that day.
+You might want to show bloopers on your Snapchat, or give a glimpse into what a blogger's "real" life is like in your space.
+Many bloggers learn how to stage a professional photoshoot, but Snapchat can be where you turn the camera around and show that your house is a mess in the background, or that you just rolled out of bed and started working that day.

-Play around with the filters which are also available on the app.
+Experiment with the filters that are also available on the app.
 Follow Snapchat trends.
-Think of Snapchat as the social media app where you can have fun with your audience as a blog marketing platform.
+Consider Snapchat as a social media app where you can have fun with your audience, as well as a blog marketing platform.

 How to promote your blog on TikTok